 Bio Resin systems reduce greenhouse gas emissions by as much as 50% over conventional petroleum-based epoxies.
 These resin systems replace petroleum-based, raw materials with renewable, plant-based materials.

 Wherever possible, the raw materials used in Bio Resins are co-products or waste products of industrial processes which do not compete with food sources or displace food-based agriculture.
 Along with the environmental benefits, epoxy bio-resin offers 3.5% to 4.5% tensile elongation at failure compared to 1% to 2% for typical polyester resins.
-Polyester resins are also more toxic during lamination and are avoided wherever possible.

-As a base material for our surfboard cores, EPS can be easily recycled during, and after, manufacture and is less harmful to produce.
+As a base material for our surfboard cores, EPS can be easily recycled during and after manufacture, and is less harmful to produce.

 At the same time, the EPS core is typically lighter, allowing us to put a tougher outer skin onto the board to increase its lifespan.
-EPS requires an epoxy skin, and typically epoxy resin has five times the strength of polyester due to its molecular bonding.

 Like what you see?